vivr/vr1/src/notes/2023-11-18-eleventy-notes.md

 {%- endfor -%}
 ```

 This file represents a page with the title "ai text-to-image explorations."
-It uses the 'base.njk' layout, assigns the tag "pages," and includes content from the 'page-snippet.njk' file for each post in the 'explorations' collection, reversing the order.
+It uses the 'base.njk' layout, assigns the tag "pages" and includes content from the 'page-snippet.njk' file for each post in the 'explorations' collection, reversing the order.
 The actual content and structure of each post are defined in 'page-snippet.njk'.

 {% endraw %}